-The demographic picture in Latin America and the Caribbean countries has altered profoundly in recent decades because of rapidly declining fertility and rising life expectancy at birth and at advanced ages.
-These changes have been a critical factor in shaping new living arrangements, with the result that families extending over three or even four generations have become common.
-Although there are also older people who live alone, this is less likely to be the case in Latin America and the Caribbean than in other regions of the world.
+The demographic picture in the countries of Latin America and the Caribbean has altered profoundly in recent decades because of rapidly declining fertility and rising life expectancy.
+These changes have been a critical factor in shaping new living arrangements, with the result that there are now a host of new types of households and family arrangements (Arriagada, 2007).1 Families extending over three or even four generations have become common and although there are also older persons who live alone, this is less likely to be the case in Latin America and the Caribbean than in other regions of the world.

 The composition and structure of households are associated with demographic, economic and cultural factors that are the driving forces in their formation, alteration and dissolution.
-Concerning the consequences of population ageing for living arrangements, one of the predominant views is that inadequate resources and progressively declining health prevent a large proportion of older people from living independently.
-Although this is true, it has also been found that in many instances older people live with their children because of the latter's difficulties in achieving financial independence (ECLAC, 2000).
+The fact that many generations live together under one roof may be the result of three factors: (a) inadequate resources; (b) progressively declining health, which prevents a large proportion of older persons from living independently; and (c)